 On March 20 1815, Napoleon marched into Paris with his supporters, having escaped from exile in Elba a month earlier.
 Louis XVIII had fled the capital in terror at the re-emergence of the military hero and former emperor.
 Napoleon’s ‘Hundred Days’ would be brought to an end only by the battle of Waterloo in June, which forced his abdication and subsequently ensured the restoration of Louis to the French throne in July.
 The Hundred Days is the final scene of Napoleon’s – and France’s - domination of the European stage, initiated by the French Revolution.

 Although 2015 will bring a wide range of events in Britain commemorating Waterloo, the focus on the concluding battle tends to obscure the details of this final phase of France’s revolutionary transformation and its significance within Europe and the wider world.
-To tell some of that larger story we are mounting a virtual exhibition that will unfold step by step, in parallel with the Hundred Days from March to July in 2015.
-We will couple this with a programme of public activities focusing on the impact of the events on the publics in Europe and across the globe.
-A final conference in 2015 will conclude the project by drawing together scholars working on popular reactions across Europe and the wider world to Napoleon before and after his defeat.
+To tell some of that larger story, we are mounting a virtual exhibition that will unfold step by step, in parallel with the Hundred Days from March to July in 2015; alongside the exhibition we will run a programme of public activities and academic events focusing on the impact of the events on the publics in Europe and across the globe.

-The Departments of History and French Studies at the University of Warwick are holding a one-day conference on 1 July 2014 on the popular reactions in Europe and beyond to Napoleon's dramatic return to France and his brief reign and overthrow.
-Papers will identify a range of objects and speak to their significance as part of a story about how people reacted to and understood the return of Napoleon from Elba and his 100 day restoration as ruler of France.
-The conference will be followed by a ‘performance’ and by dinner, and overnight accommodation can be arranged.
-Please see the conference poster for more details.
+- On 1 July 2014, the University of Warwick hosted a one-day conference on popular reactions in Europe and beyond to Napoleon's 100 Days.
+Papers identified a range of objects that might be suitable for the virtual exhibition to be launched in 2015, and discussed their significance as part of a story about how people reacted to and understood the return of Napoleon from Elba, his restoration as ruler of France and his subsequent overthrow.
+See conference timetable here.